ben-and-yahel/path_finder/README.md

 ## what we learn from this project?

 In this project, we learn a new language: javascript, and we sharped our algorithms thinking skills.
+We also learn how to use css positoning and html basic use.
+We very enjoind from this project because it's intuitiv and fun to show and use.**Very recommended**